-In February 2020, BVF elected to increase the beneficial ownership limitation of the Series Y preferred stock to50%, which became effective on April 11, 2020.
+In February 2020, BVF elected to increase the beneficial ownership limitation of the Series Y preferred stock to 50%, which became effective on April 11, 2020.
 On April 15, 2020, BVF converted all of its shares of Series Y preferred stock into common stock.
-As of March 31, 2021, BVF owned approximately 31.4% of the Company's total outstanding shares of common stock, and if all the Series X convertible preferred shares were converted, BVF would own 52.5% of the Company's total outstanding shares of common stock.
-The Company's Series A Preferred Stock becomes convertible upon the occurrence of specific events and as of March 31, 2021 the contingency was not met.
+As of June 30, 2021, BVF owned approximately 31.2% of the Company's total outstanding shares of common stock, and if all the Series X convertible preferred shares were converted, BVF would own 52.3% of the Company's total outstanding shares of common stock.
+The Company's Series A Preferred Stock becomes convertible upon the occurrence of specific events and as of June 30, 2021, the contingency was not met, therefore the Series A Preferred Stock is not included in the as-converted ownership calculation.
 Due to its significant equity ownership, BVF is considered a related party of the Company.